 Processes were in place for identifying and managing risks.
 Near misses were recorded regularly and reviewed when they occurred and the pharmacist would discuss the incident with the pharmacy team.
 Examples of near miss logs were seen from previous months and were displayed in the dispensary.
-As a result of previous near misses, staff had separated different pack sizes of paracetamol and amitriptyline and amlodipine on the dispensary shelving.
+As a result of previous near misses, staff had highlighted pregabalin and gabapentin on the dispensary shelves, as the pharmacist had noticed an increase in selection errors related to these medicines.
+'Look alike' and 'sound alike' medicines such as amitriptyline and amlodipine were also separated on the dispensary shelves.